-To use the wall camera and microphones for video-conferencing you must use the Mac mini in the room east wall cabinet (to the far right as you enter the room).
+The wall camera and table microphones can be used from the Mac mini located in the room east wall cabinet (to the far right as you enter the room).

 Press the "ON" button on the white wall control panel control.
 Make sure the power indicator on the bottom left corner of the TV is on.
-Also try pressing Shift on the keyboard and pressing the mouse button.
+Wake the computer by pressing a key on the keyboard or pressing a mouse button.
 Push the PC button on the same wall control panel to use the in-room Mac.

 The wireless keyboard and mouse are on top of the cabinet.
 They can be detached from their lightning cables when charged.
 Reconnect the cables to charge.